 For rum whipped cream:

-- Place all the ingredients in a bowl and mix until it becomes whipped cream.
+- Place all the ingredients in a bowl and mix with a hand mixer until it becomes whipped cream.

 For rum maple syrup:

 - Add ½ cup maple syrup to a pot along with 1 tbsp of butter and ¼ cup of dark rum.